sschoener/sschoener.github.io/_posts/2025-03-10-not-obviously-bad.md

 Maybe then the goal should be that all of your systems are good enough and can be replaced, so every customer can build just the bespoke stuff they need for _their_ unique game.
 That's certainly a good approach, but again doesn't answer the original question of what your performance target should be.

 The best mental model that I have for making these decisions unfortunately does not give you a concrete number of milliseconds to engineer for either.
-Here is my suggested guideline: Make something that is "Not Obviously Bad", and then where possible spend time making it "Obviously Not Bad." _Gee, thank you Sebastian, a play on words, how helpful._ This blog post is about that first part.
+Here is my suggested guideline: Make something that is "Not Obviously Bad", and then where possible spend time making it "Obviously Not Bad." _Gee, thank you Sebastian, a play on words, how helpful._ This blog post is about the first of the two.

 ## Not Obviously Bad